japoorv/racketGraphAlgo/README.md

    without any change as long as the graph is modeled correctly (according to implementation as in testcases) and the syntax of insertion and querying is kept right.

+**Note: The algo currently finds the single source shortest path length from the source to every other node.
+It can be easily modified for getting the distance between src,dst without traversing the whole graph**
 **Benchmarks/analysis has some benchmarks.
 Refer Readme.md there**